Vice President's Room: History

 The United States Constitution designates the vice president to serve as president of the Senate and to cast the tie-breaking vote in the case of a deadlock.
 To carry out these duties, the vice president has long had an office in the Capitol Building, just outside the Senate chamber.
 Due to lack of space in the Capitol's old Senate wing, early vice presidents often shared their room with the president.
 Following the 1850s extension of the building, the Senate formally set aside a room for the vice president's exclusive use.

 John C. Breckinridge of Kentucky was the first to occupy the new Vice President's Room (S–214), after he gavelled the Senate into session in its new chamber in 1859.
 Over the years, S–214 has provided a convenient place for the vice president to conduct business while at the Capitol.
 Until the Russell Senate Office Building opened in 1909, this room was the only space in the city officially assigned to the vice president, and it served as the sole working office for many vice presidents including Hannibal Hamlin, Chester Arthur, and Theodore Roosevelt.

 Several notable events have occurred in the Vice President's Room over the years.
 In 1875 Henry Wilson, Ulysses S. Grant's vice president, died in the room after suffering a stroke.
-Six years later, following President James Garfield's assassination, Vice President Chester Arthur took the presidential oath of office here with two former presidents, Ulysses S. Grant and Rutherford B. Hayes, among those attending the ceremony.
+Six years later, following President James Garfield's assassination, President Chester Arthur took the presidential oath of office here with two former presidents, Ulysses S. Grant and Rutherford B. Hayes, among those attending the ceremony.

 In 1919, Vice President Thomas R. Marshall signed the constitutional amendment bill that would grant nationwide suffrage to women once ratified by the states.
 On April 12, 1945, Vice President Harry S. Truman was on the House side of the Capitol when he received a telephone call informing him to come immediately to the White House.
 David McCullough wrote in Truman that the vice president "ran through the echoing old Crypt, past the Senate barber shop, then up a flight of stairs with brass banisters to his office—to get his hat."
 This marked Truman's last action as vice president.
 When he arrived at the White House he learned that Franklin Roosevelt had died.

 During the 2021 attack on the United States Capitol, Vice President Mike Pence is reported to have taken shelter in the Vice President's Room.

 The proximity of the Vice President's Room to the Senate chamber allows the vice president easy access to the members when the Senate is in session.
 For over 125 years, the room has provided an elegant and convenient setting for ceremonial functions, informal party caucuses, press briefings, and private meetings.